psychiee/TAPE/README.md

 The Goal of Project
  - Be able to perform photometry without IRAF/Linux for the images obtained at DOAO (Deokheung Optical Astronomy Observatory)
  - Share the set of verified codes for an astronomical project
- - Explain the process of image processing and photometry for educational purpose
+ - Explain the process of image preprocessing and photometry for educational purpose

 ## Components
 - photlib.py (functions for image processing and photometry)